 201. TEACHING, LEARNING, AND GROWTH.
 (3, 0, 3).
-A study of principles associated with children's learning and growth as students, including, but not limited to classroom dynamics and personal and societal issues affecting teaching and learning.
+Principles associated with children's learning and growth as students, including, but not limited to classroom dynamics and personal and societal issues affecting teaching and learning.
 Special emphasis is placed on the teacher's role as a facilitator of academic and personal growth.